Kuching Urban Transportation System: Current ART system

-Planned routes for Phase 1
+ART routes for Phase 1

-On 16 December 2022, the Premier of Sarawak released the Phase 1 integrated transit map of the KUTS project with a 69.9-kilometer route consisting of 3 initial rail lines and a total of 31 stations (with 5 provisional stations) to be completed in stages, with Phase 1 of the Blue Line scheduled to be completed in 2025 while the remaining lines are to be constructed at a later date.
-Currently, the Green Line has since increased the number of stations from 10 to 14 stations bringing the total number of stations across the Kuching Urban Transportation System to 35 stations.
-However, only 8 stations are now confirmed to be built while the other 6 are under provisional status.
+On 16 December 2022, the Premier of Sarawak released the Phase 1 integrated transit map of the KUTS project with a 69.9-kilometre route consisting of 3 initial lines and a total of 31 stations (with 5 provisional stations) to be completed in stages, with Phase 1 of the Blue Line scheduled to be completed in 2025 while the remaining lines are to be constructed at a later date.
+Previously, the Green Line had increased the number of stations from 10 to 14 stations bringing the total number of stations across the Kuching Urban Transportation System to 35 stations.
+Since then however, only 4 stations are now confirmed to be built while all the other 10 are either under provisional status or will be built in future phases which currently brings the Green Line down to a total distance of 10.5-kilometres for its route which shortens the entire system route down to 59.4-kilometres.

-As of May 2025, the overall progress of Phase 1 of the Kuching Urban Transportation System is now at 29.89% which is slightly behind the planned schedule of 33.86% due to construction delays.
+As of December 2025, the overall progress of Phase 1 of the project now stands at 35% which is still slightly behind the planned timeline due to continued construction delays.
 This has resulted Phase 1 of the Blue Line to now be projected to open on the fourth quarter of 2026 instead of 2025 as well as the current timeline being delayed to 2028.
+Nonetheless, the system will begin pilot operations for both the ART vehicles and the accompanying hydrogen-powered feeder buses by the end of 2026.